bitmakerlabs/fed-prep-work/README.md

 - [Git](http://git-scm.com/)
   - Git is a distributed version control and source code management system.
 That means it lets you keep track of all of your changes in a structured way.
 - [Github Desktop Application](https://desktop.github.com/)
- - There are many different web-based Git repository hosting services such as [GitLab](https://about.gitlab.com/gitlab-com/), [Bitbucket](https://bitbucket.org/), and [Github](https://github.com/).
+ - There are a variety of web-based Git repository hosting services such as [GitLab](https://about.gitlab.com/gitlab-com/), [Bitbucket](https://bitbucket.org/), and [Github](https://github.com/).
 For the purposes of this course, we'll be using Github.
  - While we'll be learning Git commands in the command line, a text-based interface, Github's desktop application is available for those of you who are more comfortable working with visual interfaces.

 ### The Command Line Interface